psilva1982/face_api/README.md

 processed, you can walk away a bit, grab a coffee* ☕ *, etc...
 On the other hand, if you choose not to import the dataset there is an option in django-admin to register and train your personal images for testing.*

-Extract and loading the LFW dataset into database.
+Download, extract and loading the LFW dataset into database.
 ```
 docker compose -f 'docker/dev/docker-compose.yml' run --rm django bash -c "python src/manage.py load_lfw"
 ```